influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 2. Update your InfluxDB configuration.

 - If using the InfluxDB configuration file, migrate your InfluxDB configuration file customizations to the InfluxDB 1.5 [configuration file](/influxdb/v1.5/administration/config/).
-- Add or modify your environment variables.
+- Add, or modify, your environment variables.

-5. Restart the InfluxDB service.
+5. Restart the `influxdb` service.

 ## Switching between TSM in-memory and TSI disk-based indexes